 Instructions

-- In a microwave-safe dish, melt your butter until it is warm, but not hot.
-Add the rest of the wet ingredients and mix it well.
+- In a microwave-safe dish, melt 1/4 cup unsalted butter until it is warm, but not hot.
+Add 1/4 cup unsalted butter, 1 large egg, 1/2 cup applesauce, and 3/4 cup non-dairy milk and mix it well.

-- Pour the wet ingredients into the dry ingredients and add your chopped apple bits.
-(I peeled my apples but you can easily leave the peels on.)
+- Pour the wet ingredients into the dry ingredients and add your 3/4 cup diced apple.
+(I peeled my apples, but you can easily leave the peels on them.)

 - Mix the apple donut batter.
 Mix the batter until it is just barely mixed.
 Overmixing will make your donuts turn out denser.